hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Game/README.md

 * *Preview* is the stage where you develop your game - build up your game configuration, add required Cloud Code, and test out the game using a small number of test players in the Test Harness.
 * *Live* is the stage for a published game and you should only move a game to this stage when it is ready to launch.

+<q>**Switching to Live?** As you develop your game in Preview, publish to Live at some point, and then continue to develop the game in Preview, there are several places in the portal where you can switch between the Preview an Live stages of your game.
+See [below](#Switching between Preview and Live). </q>

 ### Publishing via Snapshots

 You should remain in *Preview* as you develop and test your game.
 When you are happy with the state of your game, you can create a *Snapshot*.
 A game *Snapshot* takes a copy of everything you've created up to that point in the game's development.
 You can then publish the *Snapshot*.
 Publishing the *Snapshot* will copy the game as it was when the *Snapshot* was taken and moves the game from *Preview* stage into *Live* stage.